dbohdan/process-env/README.md

 - Linux
 - Windows 10

-It is known to **not work** on:
-- FreeBSD (getting the environment variables of a process isn't implemented in [gopsutils](https://github.com/shirou/gopsutil))
+process-env (getting the environment variables of a process using [gopsutils](https://github.com/shirou/gopsutil)) is known to **not work** on:
+- FreeBSD
+- macOS
-- NetBSD (finding processes isn't implemented)
+- NetBSD
-- OpenBSD (getting the environment variables of a process isn't implemented)
+- OpenBSD

 ## Usage